laravel/docs/queues.md

 <a name="worker-sleep-duration"></a>
 #### Worker Sleep Duration

 When jobs are available on the queue, the worker will keep processing jobs with no delay in between them.
-However, the `sleep` option determines how any seconds the worker will "sleep" if there are no new jobs available.
+However, the `sleep` option determines how many seconds the worker will "sleep" if there are no new jobs available.
 While sleeping, the worker will not process any new jobs - the jobs will be processed after the worker wakes up again.

     php artisan queue:work --sleep=3